Transform Situational Awareness into Hospital Efficiency

 Leverage operational intelligence: Operational intelligence is created when real-time information is used to make critical decisions.
 Operational intelligence gives a healthcare organization an ingredient often missing in the quest for efficiency: agility.
-Whether your goal is a streamlined discharge process, a rapid security response, or a reduction of nurse toil, the ability to adapt quickly to a changing situation and to share new information instantly could make all the difference.
+Whether your goal is streamlining critical care delivery, accelerating security response, or managing a patient surge, the ability to adapt quickly to a changing situation and to share new information instantly will make all the difference.

-Orchestrate enhanced workflows: In practice these steps are not completely discrete.
-Enhanced workflow orchestration is the logical outcome of the combination of situational awareness and operational intelligence.
+Orchestrate enhanced workflows: Enhanced workflow orchestration is the logical outcome of the combination of situational awareness and operational intelligence.
 First you understand, then you decide, and then you implement.
 In a health system, care coordination may be among the most obvious examples of a complex workflow that benefits from a big picture view and real-time data.
-However, workflow orchestration applies to processes throughout a healthcare organization: from ED throughput to emergency operations and resource management.
+Think of the resources and personnel mobilized when a possible stroke or STEMI case arises: dozens of staff members, a cascading flow of actions triggered by new information, the search for a post-op bed.
+However, workflow orchestration applies to processes throughout a healthcare organization: from ED throughput and day-to-day operations to and resource management and business continuity.

 eBook: How Hospital Communication Technology Drives Transformation in Healthcare Delivery

-Enhance situational awareness and operational efficiency with hospital communication technology
+Enhance situational awareness and operational efficiency with situation management technology

-Clinical communication and collaboration technology is quickly moving past those early stages.
-For example, LiveProcess users realize benefits ranging from cost reduction to maintaining nurse-to-patient ratios and accelerating trauma response.
-Ease of implementation and minimal training requirements also make LiveProcess solutions an attractive entry point for building the kind of “efficient, collaborative, and predictive” healthcare organizations envisioned in the report.
+Ease of implementation and minimal training requirements also make a situation management platform like LiveProcess Aware an attractive entry point for building the kind of “efficient, collaborative, and predictive” healthcare organizations envisioned in the report.